arvancloud/redins/README.md

 ### zones

-each zone is stored in redis as a hash map with *zone* as key
+each zone is stored in redis as a hash map with *zone* as key.

 ~~~
 redis-cli>KEYS *